T-Breezy444/Tilikum/README.md

 During training, the model is automatically saved when an improvement in validation loss is detected.
 You can load a saved model by uncommenting the provided section in the script and specifying the appropriate path to the model file.

+## Future
+Soon I plan on fine-tuning the model to a code data set and to be able to output better responses.
+I have large ambitions of helping the common man build an LLM to suit his needs on limited hardware.
+I believe AI is for all and this is my first step in helping with that goal.
+I know I am not the first to build a smaller model and certainly not the last but it is the start of a long journey.

+I also plan on writing a few papers and self-publishing unless any lab has an opening and wants to reach out! if so look below, if not you'll see my paper someday some way!

 ## Contact

 If you have any questions or feedback, feel free to reach out to me on [LinkedIn](https://www.linkedin.com/in/tyler-blalock/).

 I hope to continue refining and expanding this model and look forward to collaborating with others in the LLM space.

+Have a great day reader!